 Schedule Discipline: I am getting more disciplined with my schedule at work.
 There are things I like to do and things I don’t like to do that don’t really have an immediate impact.
-Some tasks I used to do were long term business development and long term political capital in the company.
-Since both are becoming less valuable each month, I do less of the things I don’t enjoy (howdy doodie visits with existing clients with one of my employees, after work networking events, client lunches).
-I will be better in 2018, I’ve just decided to use breakfast for business development meetings and stop by the house for lunch with Mrs. Shirts.
+Some tasks I used to do were long term business development functions and others were about building political capital in the company.
+Since both are becoming less valuable each month, I do less of the things I don’t enjoy.
+This means less “howdy doodie” visits with existing clients just because an employee asks, less after work networking events, and only taking the most important meetings.
+One of my commitments for 2018 is to use breakfast for business development meetings and stop by the house for lunch with Mrs. Shirts.

 Spending Habits: We debate getting looser on spending, but its hard to change a scarcity mindset.
-When you don’t need the money and are in the last year of your career, the compounding effect of investment earnings you aren’t living on PLUS a paycheck is ridiculous and the small stuff matters less.
-Paying a little more to fly direct?
+When you don’t need the money and are in the last year of your career, the compounding effect of investment earnings you aren’t living on PLUS a paycheck is almost ridiculous and the small stuff matters less.
+Will we paying a little more to fly direct?
 Sure.
 I don’t think we enjoy cleaning the house, is it the worst thing ever to hire a housekeeper to come in twice a month if it provides peace and happiness in the last year?
 Maybe we will, maybe we won’t.

 Tax Optimization: I’m fortunate to have a nice deferred complete plan, now that I’ve hit my FI number and have good taxable savings, I’ve ramped that amount way up and defer over 40% of my compensation.
-It then gets paid out over 15 years monthly when I separate service and grows in a Total Stock Market Index in the meantime.
+This will then get paid out over 15 years when I leave work.
 We never would have been comfortable doing this high of a deferral rate unless we already had a cushion of savings.

-One More Year!: I know I’m potentially giving the best year of my health for money our family may not need.
+One More Year: I know I’m potentially giving the best year of my health for money our family may not need.
 That’s challenging to stomach and I keep two potential dates in my head just in case work becomes intolerable.
 Something is irritating every week that makes me think about that earlier date or even considering a fully funded lifestyle change.
 I debated this quite a bit when considering if I should work one more year.

 Vacations: Scheduling out my vacation is frustrating because I only have so many days, even though I always do some minimal work on vacation (there are just yes/no decisions that are easy for me to make quick).
 I enjoy having a flexible schedule and am probably a better fit as an entrepreneur or outright retired..